challenger-platform/challenger-widget/README.md

 Returns: JSON array with `status: ok` and `user: {}` parameters containing user information.
 Or `status: error` if requested user does not exist.

-> **NB**: in customized versions this method could take additional parameters and return additional information.
-Please refer to specific deployment documentation.
+> **NB**: This method could take additional parameters and return additional information in custom deployments.
+Please refer to documentation of the specific deployment.

 ## Opening Challenger dashboard